-Sarah Aroeste, inspired by her family's Sephardic roots in Greece and Macedonia, has spent the last 10 years bringing her contemporary style of original and traditional Ladino music to audiences around the world.
+Sarah Aroeste, inspired by her family's Sephardic roots in N. Macedonia and Greece, has spent the last twenty years bringing her contemporary vision for Sephardic culture- through music and books- to audiences around the world.

 Aroeste writes and sings in Ladino, the Judeo-Spanish dialect that originated by Spanish Jews after their expulsion from Spain in 1492.
 Those who left Spain, including Aroeste’s family, carried the medieval language with them to the various points where they later settled, primarily along the Mediterranean coast and North Africa.
 In time, Ladino came to absorb bits and pieces of languages all along the Mediterranean coast, including some Greek, Turkish, Portuguese, French, Italian, Hebrew, and more.

-With her unwavering commitment to Ladino cultural preservation, Sarah Aroeste over the years has received notable attention for her innovation in working to make Ladino music more accessible and exciting to new and larger audiences.
-Bringing a fresh and inspiring modern sound, Sarah Aroeste’s Ladino “Rock” style has helped to transform and revitalize a tradition.
+With her unwavering commitment to preserving Sephardic life, Sarah Aroeste has received notable attention over the years for her innovation in working to make its music and culture more accessible and exciting to new and larger audiences.

 Want to learn more about Sarah's background and inspirations?
 Read her Gracia Tumblr Blog here!